Skip to Content

 • Write for everyone.
 Some people read every word while others skim.
 Help everyone read better by grouping related ideas together and using descriptive headings and subheadings.

 • Focus your message.
-Create a hierarchy of information (refer to the Inverted Pyramid for Web Writing).
 Lead with the most important content.
-Ask yourself if the language would make sense to someone who doesn't work for the district or colleges.
+Ask whether the language would make sense to someone who does not work at the college or district.

 • Be specific.
-Avoid vague language and get rid of what's not necessary.
+Avoid vague language and eliminate what's unnecessary.

 • Be consistent.
 Stick to this guide!